Richard III (play): Synopsis

-The atmosphere at court is poisonous.
-The established nobles are at odds with the upwardly mobile relatives of Queen Elizabeth, a hostility fueled by Richard's machinations.
+The atmosphere at Edward's court is poisonous.
+The established nobles are at odds with the ambitious relatives of Elizabeth, a hostility fuelled by Richard's machinations.
 Queen Margaret, Henry VI's widow, returns, though banished, and she warns the squabbling nobles about Richard, cursing extensively.
-The nobles, all Yorkists, unite against this last Lancastrian and ignore the warnings.
+The nobles, all Yorkists, unite against this last Lancastrian and ignore her warnings.

-Richard orders two murderers to kill Clarence in the tower.
-Clarence relates a distressing dream to his keeper before going to sleep.
-The murderers arrive with a warrant, and the keeper relinquishes his office.
-While the murderers are pondering what to do, Clarence wakes.
-He recognises their purpose and pleads with them.
-Presuming that Edward has offered them payment, he tells them to go to Gloucester, who will reward them better for having kept him alive.
-One of the murderers explains that Gloucester hates him and sent them.
-Pleading again, he is eventually interrupted by "Look behind you, my lord" and stabbing (1478).
+Richard orders two murderers to assassinate Clarence.
+The murderers arrive at the Tower with a warrant and, while they ponder how to carry out the deed, Clarence wakes and pleads for his life, telling them to go to Richard, who will reward them better for having kept him alive.
+One of the murderers explains that Richard hates him and indeed sent them, before they stab Clarence and drown him in a butt of Malmsey wine (the year 1478).

-The compacted nobles pledge absent enmities before Edward, and Elizabeth asks Edward to receive Clarence into favour.
-Richard rebukes her, saying: "Who knows not that the gentle duke is dead?".
-Edward, who has confessed himself near death, is much upset by this news and led off.
-Richard blames those attending Edward.
-Edward IV soon dies (1483), leaving Richard as Protector.
-Lord Rivers, Lord Grey, and Sir Thomas Vaughan, have been imprisoned.
-The uncrowned Edward V and his brother are coaxed (by Richard) into an extended stay at the Tower of London.
+The nobles pledge absent enmities before Edward, and Elizabeth asks him to pardon his brother Clarence.
+Richard reveals that Clarence is dead on the king's own orders.
+Edward, who is ill and near death, is much upset by this news, expecting the order of execution to have been stopped in time, and Richard openly blames those attending Edward.
+Edward soon dies, and Richard becomes Protector (1483).
+Several prominent officials in Edward's court have been imprisoned.
+His two young boys, including the uncrowned Edward V, are coaxed by Richard into an extended stay at the Tower of London.

 Assisted by his cousin Buckingham, Richard mounts a campaign to present himself as the true heir to the throne, pretending to be a modest and devout man with no pretensions to greatness.
-Lord Hastings, who objects to Richard's accession, is arrested and executed on a trumped-up charge of treason.
-Richard and Buckingham spread the rumour that Edward's two sons are illegitimate and therefore have no rightful claim to the throne, and they are assisted by Catesby, Ratcliffe, and Lovell.
-The other lords are cajoled into accepting Richard as king despite the continued survival of his nephews (the Princes in the Tower).
+Edward's Lord Chamberlain, who objects to Richard's accession, is arrested and executed on a trumped-up charge of treason.
+Richard and Buckingham spread the rumour that Edward's two sons are illegitimate and therefore have no rightful claims, assisted by certain allies.
+The other lords are thus cajoled into accepting Richard as king, despite the continued survival of his nephews (the Princes in the Tower).